 1. Always take care of your skin.
 No foundation will cover a bad or non-existent skincare.
-Make sure you prepare the skin for makeup and that you hydrate it beforehand or that you use primers according to your needs.
+Make sure you prepare the skin for makeup and that you hydrate it beforehand.
 It will make a world of difference.

-2. Make sure you leave all that skincare to sink in the skin before going in with foundation (sun protectant cream included).
+2. Make sure you leave all that skincare to sink in the skin before going in with foundation (sunscreen included).

 4. Spend as much time as you can on your base.
 Foundation is the canvas of your makeup so the more time you spend making sure your foundation looks as good as it can, the better your entire makeup will look!

 5. Always choose the right shade for you.
 Go for the perfect shade if possible, but if not possible due to cost or availability, your favourite one not having the exact match etc. at least make sure the undertone is right and that it is not too far off from your actual shade.
 If the colour is only slightly lighter or darker you can correct it by putting some foundation on your ears and neck or by bronzing and lighting up the face with other products.
 Unfortunately, it is really easy for someone to notice if your foundation is too pink, orange or a complete mismatch.